ImPACT Concussion Testing

 More About the ImPACT Test

 Besides ImPACT being a computerized baseline test, know that it takes approximately 25 minutes to complete.
 The test can be taken individually or with a team/group.
 The test results may help gauge when an athlete may resume play and assist in the development of an effective rehabilitation plan.
-To learn more about the ImPACT concussion test, contact EyeCare Associates today.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+To learn more about the ImPACT concussion test, contact EyeCare Associates today.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.